kingaa/sbied/syllabus.md

    In addition, the Slacker is responsible for preparing a pr&eacute;cis of the group's efforts and progress, to be passed, via the course Slack channel, to the instructors and the rest of the group at the end of the session.
    This should be at most a paragraph, focused on communicating the essentials only: what exercises were tackled, what approaches taken, what progress made, what difficulties encountered.

+In groups with more than five members there can be multiple Hackers, Seekers, and/or Takers.
+If there are multiple Takers, however, there should still be just one progress report per group and one definitive version of the group's codes.

 For groups that have only four members, the Seeker and Taker roles may be combined, as may the Seeker and Keeper roles.